1. Who may sit the CTA Examination ?

 In any event, a candidate may in aggregate be granted exemption from a maximum of four papers, and no exemption may be granted from Paper 5.

 The Institute reserves the right on the final decision in granting exemptions from the CTA Examination.
 For details of the exemptions, please visit www.tihk.org.hk/exemptions/

 6. Examination arrangement & enrollment

 - The CTA Examination is held once a year in October.
 Members and Students can log-in their account to enroll the examination online: www.tihk.org.hk/online-exam-enrollment.
-Enrollment for the 2021 CTA Examination is open until 12:00 noon, 14 September 2021.
+Enrollment period for the CTA Examination is from mid-June to mid-September every year.

 - The Hong Kong Examinations and Assessment Authority administers the CTA Examination on behalf of the Institute.

 - The examination results will be announced within twelve weeks after the date of the CTA Examination.
 A registered student may lodge an appeal to the Institute within two weeks after the announcement of the examination results if he/ she has any doubt about the announced results of a Paper he/she has taken upon payment of a fee of HK$800 per Paper.
 The script concerned will be reviewed by the Institute.